-All I can say is thank god I was not a vegetarian.
+All I can say is thank god I was not a vegan.
 If you are, then this is not the job for you.
-Without a doubt, not for you!
+Without a doubt, it’s not for you!

-As Kevin explained one day, when looking after lions (including cheetah, leopard, and hyenas as he had all of them at his sanctuary) you will have to get used to meat, lots of it.
+As Kevin explained one day looking after big cats such as lions cheetah, leopard, and hyenas (he had all of them at his sanctuary) get used to handling meat, lots of it.

 Kevin Richardson’s Lion Sanctuary In South Africa

-Whenever we had to access either one or the other, the cats were locked in or out of their spaces so we could clean or put food in the other.
+So there was a very specific routine to go through if no-one was to get hurt.
+Whenever we had to access either their night house or enclosure, the cats were locked in or out of that space, so we could clean one or put food in the other.

-Then we had to lug a massive joint of horsemeat and throw it over the high electric fence whilst standing on the back of a ute or ‘backy’ as it is called in Africaans.
-An interesting exercise I thought.
+Then we dragged a massive joint of horse meat to throw it over the high electric fence.
+All this whilst standing on the back of a ute or ‘backy’ as it is called in Afrikaans.
+An interesting and almost back-breaking exercise.

-Feeding our little 2kg sphynx cat back home with little sachets of processed cat food is a breeze compared to these guys.
+Certainly feeding our little 3kg sphynx cat back home with little sachets of processed cat food is a breeze compared to these big cats!

-Neat trick I thought, until they ran out of steam and one fell over exhausted.
+A neat trick I thought until they ran out of steam and one fell over exhausted.
 Very funny!